What is a Lab Report?

 5. Experimental Procedure.
 This is where you must provide a detailed description of the steps that have been taken in chronological order.

 6. Results.
 These are mostly represented by tables, graphs, and figures.
-If you don’t know how to write a lab report, collecting your materials in advance will be helpful.
+Collecting your materials in advance will be helpful if you don’t know how to write a lab report.
 At the same time, you must keep things verbal by using analysis and simple explanations, too.

 7. Discussion.
-It is the essential section of your lab report because you must explain what your experiment has been like and provide some interpretation.
-It is the subjective part that lists the things that are not easy to observe unless you are in the lab.
+It is the essential section of your lab report because you must explain your experiment and provide some interpretation.
+The subjective part lists things that are not easy to observe unless you are in the lab.
 You should also provide the significance of your work.

-8. Conclusion.
-This part is mostly kept short since you only have to mention the results of your lab experiment, already know how to do a lab report, and can explain what became known by stating the significance.
+8. Lab report conclusion.
+This part is mostly kept short since you only have to mention the results of your lab experiment, you already know how to do a report, and you can explain what became known by stating the significance.
 You can also suggest further research.

 9. References.
 You should include your manual for the laboratory experiment, any course reading that may be related, and any external resources that you have used.